zeroknowledgediscovery/zedwiki/group meeting/DigitalTwin_workshop.md

-# what is a digital twin
+# What is a digital twin

 Not really like "old" digital twins, we may want excat replication of behavior of teh system, or a stochastic replication: systems can be science models, or people.
 Applications are in: